Home » English » Pronouns, Types, Rules & Examples

 Either Sita or Kamla forgot to take her prize.

-6. ‘Either and neither’ are always used in relation to two things or two persons, for more than two ‘Any’, or ‘None’ must be used.
+6. ‘Either and neither’ is always used about two things or two persons, for more than two ‘Any’, or ‘None’ must be used.

 Ex.- Either of the two girls can pay for it.